 Become a Police Officer

+Service your community and make a difference!
 Law enforcement is a service career at its core.
 If you are looking for more than "just a job" and want to make a real difference in your community every day, consider law enforcement.

 Police Officer Application and Testing

-Kind of Work
+An Overview of Police Work

 Cleburne police officers work in partnership with our citizens to promote safe streets and neighborhoods, create a community free from the fear of crime, and improve the overall quality of life.
 This is accomplished by enforcing state laws and municipal ordinances, investigating criminal offenses, providing community outreach, preparing and presenting criminal cases, assisting with accidents, responding to disturbance calls, and participating in specialized investigations.
 Other duties include performing minor vehicle and office maintenance, and interacting courteously with other City employees and citizens.